Learning To Hugo

 The main advantage with Hugo is that it is a static HTML generator meaning that your content is rendered when the site is built, not being rendered when a user accesses it so the site is incredibly fast to access.
 You can cater for this using Wordpress as I understand, but ultimately not having to worry about this performance aspect at all is much more preferable.

 One of the best features of Hugo for me, is the ablity to render the site locally.
 Changes are instantly presented when you make them meaning I can make some changes, see how they look on my desktop before pushing them to git to be published....or make some alterations if I'm not happy.

 By running the the command;

 From the terminal window inside of VS code, I can fire up the web server and view my latest updates locally.
-In the picture below, you can see the command, followed by a build that takes 239ms and finally a local address where I can see the rendered site.
+In the picture below, you can see the command, followed by a build that takes less than a second to build and finally a local address where I can see the rendered site.
 Amazing!